심쿵포인트 (Simkung Point) & 스킨십 (Skinship) — Heart-Fluttering Moments in Korean Romance

 👉 Related expressions:

-- 설레다 (seolleda) — to feel excited, butterflies in your stomach
+- 설레다 (seolleda) — to feel excited, like butterflies in your stomach

 - 두근거리다 (dugeungeorida) — to feel your heart pound